 While some companies value collaboration, others value aggressive competition.
-The makers of 3D printers are willing to make enemies for Stratasys, survival and improvement.
-Strategy 3D has grown rapidly through growth, takeover and malaria to gain a dominant position in the printer industry.
-Sometimes, the aggressive approach to the Stratasys has gotten into the legal battle of the company — but the company is doing well.
+The makers of 3D printers are willing to make enemies for Stratasys, survival, and improvement.
+Strategy 3D has grown rapidly through growth, takeover, and malaria to gain a dominant position in the printer industry.
+Sometimes, the aggressive approach to Stratasys has gotten into the legal battle of the company — but the company is doing well.

 Fruit-based business is all about results.
 For example, at RE / MAX, employees are trained to sell products and evaluate their sales performance.
 RE / MAX, short for “Real Estate Maxims,” is an American international real estate company that operates through a franchise system.
 The number one market share has been held between the United States and Canada since 1999.